dianetc/divergence/README.md

 The right hand stack trace was larger and they agreed for the entirety of the stack trace of the left hand column.
 Consequently, it shows when the right hand side continues.

-The `test.py` is testint SymPy's `solve` function, which caches certain function results for efficiency.
+The `test.py` file is testing  SymPy's `solve` function, which caches certain function results for efficiency.
 Consequenty, I needed to `clear_cache()` in `divergence.py`.
 So, if you're testing a function that might have this issue you will need to pass in the associated clear cache function and corresponding library.
 I can't think of a better way to do this for the moment.

 As a remark, truly capturing trace similarity is a nontrivial task: [example](https://arxiv.org/pdf/2009.12590.pdf).

-This is a tool i've always wanted when debugging in `sympy` or any math heavy libraries where inputs to the same function might send you into wildly different areas of the code base (but that is not clear apriori).
+This is a tool i've always wanted when debugging in `SymPy` or any math heavy libraries where inputs to the same function might send you into wildly different areas of the code base (but that is not clear apriori).
 Usually, the thing to do in this case, is to run both input instances simultaneously then step through each in parallel, but this can be arduous (and super easy to miss the diverging point).
 I need to rethink the experience I'm trying to recreate and if side-by-side differences in stack truly captures it.

 NOTE: This will crap the bed on testing recursive functions.